Elementary School Handbooks

 There are a number of instances throughout the school year where there are opportunities for photographs of school events.
 They may be taken by a student teacher who is working on a portfolio or a classroom teacher documenting projects or field trips.
 Photos may be children working through a process with a visiting artist or children participating in a school day activity.

-At times we may use these photos for educational purposes to highlight the many wonderful things that go on in our school.
-We will not specifically identify students in the photographs (e.g. Bugler) or on the district website.
-On occasion a photographer from a newspaper may be here for an event.
+At times, we may use these photos for educational purposes to highlight in district publications or social media the many wonderful things that go on in our school.
+We will not specifically identify students by full name in the photographs (e.g. Bugler) or on the district website.
+On occasion a photographer from a news organization may be here for an event.
 Where they would like to identify students for the newspaper, we will ask for permission specific to the instance.

 Program Descriptions